-Rogers Spring is a warm spring located near Lake Mead off of Northshore Road.
+Rogers Spring is a warm spring near Lake Mead off Northshore Road.

 Pumping approximately 1,000 gallons per minute, the water temperature varies depending on the season, with an average of about 85 degrees.

 Click here to view our article on Nevada Hot Springs and our checklist of what to take to a spring and etiquette.